demiurge-ash/artstation-plus/README.md

 - Dropdown list has been added to the «Manage Portfolio» page for your Artstation artworks.
 This dropdown list allows you to sort your portfolio by date, views, likes, and ratios.
 - «Download all images» button on each user profiles
+- Add to preview info about the place in the trends

 ## Chromium
 **[Download extension in Chrome Web Store](https://chrome.google.com/webstore/detail/artstation-plus/ebdenohdcbolldkofcepdbjdibghkndc)**